Walhalla (memorial): History

 By 1806 Napoleon's First French Empire had annexed German lands along the Rhine River and the North Sea.
 Central German states formed the Confederation of the Rhine, which sided with Napoleon.
 Francis II, Holy Roman Emperor, then formally dissolved the Holy Roman Empire of the German Nation (6 August 1806) and instead styled himself Emperor of Austria.
 The War of the Fourth Coalition (1806–1807) pitted German forces on both sides against each other, and Napoleon again prevailed.

 In 1807, 20-year-old Crown Prince Ludwig of the Kingdom of Bavaria (newly elevated from Electorate to Kingdom by Napoleon in 1806), had the idea of reminding all Germans of their common heritage – of the great figures and events in ethnic German history.
 He commissioned several sculptors to create busts of famous individuals of his choice.
 Johann Gottfried Schadow's bust of Nicolaus Copernicus became one of the first completed, in 1807.
 Further suggestions for individuals to be honoured were solicited in 1808 from Swiss historian Johannes von Müller.

 By the time of Crown Prince Ludwig's coronation as King Ludwig I of Bavaria in 1825, 60 busts had been completed.
 In 1826 Ludwig commissioned the construction of a memorial above the Danube River, near Regensburg, modelled after the Parthenon in Athens.
 The southern pediment frieze features the 1815 creation of the German Confederation; the northern pediment frieze features scenes from the Battle of the Teutoburg Forest of 9 AD.
 According to Pictorial Travels Continentally Described (circa 1892), the construction of the building cost £666,666.

 A two thaler coin was minted commemorating the opening of the Walhalla, Krause catalog number KM# 811.
 It is moderately scarce.

-At Walhalla's inauguration on October 18, 1842, there were 96 busts, plus 64 plaques for persons or events of which no portrait was available on which to model a sculpture.
-When the memorial was opened in 1842, Joseph Hartmann Stuntz authored a poem about Germany's greatness which was set to music by Joseph Hartmann Stuntz (two distinct men).
+At Walhalla's inauguration on 18 October 1842, there were 96 busts, plus 64 plaques for persons or events of which no portrait was available on which to model a sculpture.
+When the memorial was opened in 1842, Guido von Lessner authored a poem about Germany's greatness which was set to music by Joseph Hartmann Stuntz.